julioferrj/structuringagent/README.md

 - `POST /upload`: Upload a financial document
 - `POST /classify`: Classify a processed document
 - `POST /split`: Split a financial package into constituent parts
+- `POST /analyze`: Run the orchestrator agent on a document
+- `POST /aggregate`: Aggregate multiple analyses into a summary